le-quentin/install/README.md

 [ ] - fix tmux-powerline with a proper look (look at themes) [ ] - selected tmux-pane is circled (instead of the ugly "pane*") [ ] - pretty terminal (pretty colors, a lil opacity ?
+Again... look at themes) [ ] - Test zoom, meet, slack, all with screenshare
-Again... look at themes) [ ] - vim improvements : fix git plugin (commands, +/- next to the line numbers...)
+[ ] - vim improvements : fix git plugin (commands, +/- next to the line numbers...)
 [ ] - check tmux still preserve history on ungraceful exit [ ] - test: fresh install on manjaro i3 or minimal